-Summary of Strategy for Overcoming Gaps in the Institutional Structure and Service Delivery

-Strong coordination and process improvements two strategies being used and will continue to be used between 2020 and 2024 to overcome the gaps in the institutional delivery system.
+Overcoming Gaps in the Institutional Structure and Service Delivery System Strong coordination and process improvements two strategies being used and will continue to be used between 2020 and 2024 to overcome the gaps in the institutional delivery system.

 Lakewood will continue to participate in the Lakewood/Tacoma/Pierce County Continuum of Care and other collaborations to identify strategies to strengthen the service delivery system.
-Monthly coalition meetings are convened in Lakewood bringing together services and housing providers, along with other non-profit organizations, to better understand the varying housing and human services needs of Lakewood and greater-Pierce County.
 Tacoma is implementing strategies to align the contracted providers' systems to streamline services and enhance them.
 The city both requires some service providers to meet quarterly to address service gaps and identify opportunities to leverage resources and convene other service providers for the same purpose.
-Representatives from Lakewood and Tacoma serve on the subcommittees for SHB2163 and SHB2060 that establish policies and funding priorities for use of document recording fees set by state legislation.
+Representatives from Lakewood serve on the subcommittees for SHB2163 and SHB2060 that establish policies and funding priorities for use of document recording fees set by state legislation.
 Human services are funded in Lakewood with general funds, guided by strategic plans.
 Decisions on use of funds and priorities are coordinated across Lakewood, Tacoma, and agencies in Pierce County.